DavidMaguire93/data-rep-project/README.md

 A note on usernames:
 I could not get the process of verifying a username to work so any username will allow a login.
-You can still enter the index page while logged out but cannot acces any date / make any changes.
+You can still enter the index page while logged out but cannot access any data / make any changes.